hareemxd/process-wiki/Configuration Management Handbook/Control Changes Process/2 Revision Control/CM-01-002 Revision Control.md

 ### Purpose
 This document defines the procedure(s) to perform revision control of engineering data.
 ### Definition
 **Revision Control** is the practice of performing and recording changes to data with **revisions**.

-Revisions are considered major releases or *baselines* of individual artifacts.
-New revisions are driven by a range of events including design updates, project transfers, and scope/requirement changes.
-Engineering and Configuration Management work together to release revisions within the Product Lifecycle Management tool (PLM).
+A revision is a specific configuration of a part, sub-assembly, or assembly.
+Revisions exist to record changes

 ### When to use Revision Control

 ***
-**Note**
+**NOTE**
-The following sections apply mostly to programs that reference fully baselined Technical Data Packages (TDPs).

-The procedures and best practices presented in this document may not apply to prototype or early development efforts.
+The following sections apply mostly to programs managing changes to an established Technical Data Package (TDP).
+Change control procedures and best practices may vary widely for early development and prototype efforts, and thus should be tailored and documented in a project Configuration Management Plan (CMP).
 ***

-Any visible changes to a drawing (DWG) file require a new revision, including:
+Any changes to a drawing (DWG) file require a new revision, including:
 * Notes
 * Bill of Materials
 * Reference Designators